-IEP reviews are on a termly basis and are supported through 1:1 sessions, in-class support and small group support.
+IEP reviews are on a termly basis and are done so through the student lead conversations, parents observations, external therapy support, the class teachers support and through the Inclusion Support teachers 1:1 sessions, in-class support, online support and small group support.

 The school is fully committed to further developing our inclusive ethos and fully embrace the following statement, KHDA (2017) “Matters concerning admissions, participation and equity refers to the fact that students who experience SEND have the same right as all other students.”

 For further information on how we provide support within Metropole, please feel free to refer to our Inclusion Policy.

 For any enquiries regarding inclusion in Metropole, please contact Ms. Tracey Holliman on [email protected]

 The Law and Guidance Set in the UAE

 Our school mission, vision and policy are based on the statutory requirements laid out by: